thomwiggers/thomwiggers.nl/research/index.md

 ### Prøst on ARM11
 Prøst is an authenticated encryption cipher and a contestant in the [CAESAR][caesar] competition for Authenticated Encryption.
 For my bachelor thesis research project, I've implemented Prøst on ARM11.
+This work also resulted in a paper published with the
-[More can be found here][proestpage]
+[Student Research Conference 2015][src].
+[More can be found here.][proestpage]

 ### PRIDE in Python